lukekivi/Distributed-Image-Processing/README.md

 ### Test 12 - Balancing
 All Nodes have an 80% load injection probability so most of the tasks will actually be rejected since we are using the balancy policy.
 If the task gets accepted, there is a strong chance there is a delay injected as well.
+Also used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|